 The market of mobile applications shows no sign of stopping and, naturally, more and more people are researching the issue of how much does it cost to make an app.
 While we all use apps for communication, games, lifestyle, business, food, sports – creating your own app is a matter of business for some of us.

 The good news is – it isn’t really as expensive as most of us may think.
+Morevoer, plenty resources that enable one to create an app by himself and for free are available.
 Before reviewing it all in detail, let’s give a brief extract about the cost of app development and its main considerations.

 App cost calculator